Catty Cornered: Plot

 Sylvester then gains access using a dumbwaiter.
 At the same time, police surround the building.
 Nick hides Tweety in the dumbwaiter, unaware that Sylvester is in there.
 Rocky is arrested (and likely Nick too).
 Sylvester escapes from the apartment block with Tweety and is quickly hailed as a hero by the press, who are unaware that he was only interested in eating the bird.
-Sylvester is forced to attend a celebration in which the mayor requests Sylvester to kiss Tweety, but he eats him, only to get forced to spit Tweety out by the mayor.
-Tweety ended the cartoon with "Oooh, he's a bad putty tat".
+Sylvester is forced to attend a celebration in which the mayor requests Sylvester to kiss Tweety, but he eats him instead, only for the mayor to slap between Sylvester's back and neck, forcing Tweety to land back onstage.
+Tweety ended the cartoon with "Oooh, he's a bad putty tat!"

 Note: One of the broadcast stations at the celebration was KFWB.